Blog>Cost Guides>Shower installation: Cost breakdown 2025

 Still on the fence about what type of shower is right for you and your budget?
 Our shower buying guide helps you weigh up the pros and cons of each style.

-Planning to replace an entire shower and start afresh (including the cubicle, screen, shower tray, tiling, etc)?
-Then you’ll be looking at additional costs.
+Planning to replace your entire shower and start afresh (including the cubicle, screen, shower tray, tiling, etc)?
+Let's take a look at the project costs for these elements.

-The average cost for a whole shower installation is around £2,000, but this will vary greatly depending on the quality and type of materials you choose.
-Let’s break down the costs:
+The average cost for a whole shower overhaul is around £2,000, but this will vary greatly depending on the quality and type of materials you choose.
+Let's break down the costs:

-You can learn more about tiling costs in our comprehensive cost guide.
-Or check out this shower ideas guide for bathroom renovation tips.
+Learn more about tiling costs in our comprehensive cost guide

 Wondering what the cost to replace a shower tray and enclosure is?
 Let's break down the costs:

-- Shower tray – You’ll be surprised how much a shower tray can add to your shower renovation budget.
-On average, you’re looking at £400
+Shower tray: You'll be surprised how much a shower tray can add to your shower renovation budget.
+On average, you're looking at around £400

-- Shower enclosure – A new shower enclosure and door can make a big difference to the look of your bathroom.
-Prices are roughly £400
+Shower enclosure: A new shower enclosure and door can make a big difference to the look of your bathroom.
+Prices typically sit around £400

 Here are some average costs to give you a steer: